FondazioneChipsIT/cvfpu-uvm/README.md

 ## 4. Getting started
 ### 4.1 Environment Setup
 Before building or running the project, you must configure your environment variables.
-The testbench requires QuestaSim simulator, so ensure the `QUESTA_PATH` variable is set to your Questa installation directory.
+The testbench works with QuestaSim simulator, Xcelium and VCS so ensure the `QUESTA_PATH`, `XLM_PATH` or `VCS_PATH` variable is set to your installation directory.

 **tcsh**
 ```